djaus2/mslearn-staticwebsite-3entities/README.md

 # About this Repository

 The starting point was the Azure Static Websites tutorial.
-The outcome of that was progressively extended with to implement a number of editable entities rather than the one fixed entity.
-The ultimate aim is to havee the app backed by Entity Framework Core to access an Azure SQL dataabase.
-The functionality is meant to similar to that as in two Blazor apps which are available as repositories here.
-Each step inthis morhing process has been bookmarked as a separate branch.
-The main branch is always the latest and is what has been deployed to Azure for viewing.
+The outcome of that was progressively extended so as to implement a number of editable entities rather than the one fixed entity.
+The ultimate aim is to have the app backed by Entity Framework Core with access to an Azure SQL dataabase.
+The functionality is meant to be similar to that as in two Blazor apps which are available as repositories here.
+Each step in this "morphing" process has been bookmarked as a separate branch.
+The main branch is always the latest and is what is deployed as an Azure Static Websites for viewing.

 # This Version
 - This version (this bracnch) implements: